 From November to January, a healthy diet for older adults can be especially challenging during holiday and family get-togethers.
-For individuals with high cholesterol, however, making appropriate food choices is particularly important.
+For individuals with high cholesterol, however, maintaining a healthy senior diet is particularly important.

 Yazid Fadl, MD, MPH, Indiana University Health cardiologist, states, “Around the holidays, we tend to let ourselves go, and that’s the absolute worst thing you can do if you have a heart condition, high cholesterol, or blood pressure problems.
 In a single month, you can eat all the wrong things at once, putting significant stress on your body.”